HerringtonDarkholme/vue-compiler/README.md

 * Test compiler output by [snapshot](https://github.com/mitsuhiko/insta) test.
 * Use alternative allocator like [wee_alloc](https://github.com/rustwasm/wee_alloc) or [mi_malloc](https://microsoft.github.io/mimalloc/index.html).
 * Use `Box<[T]>` instead of `Vec` to reduce type size.
+* Use Arean to minimize allocation.
+* A `Future` like stack-allocated transformation `Pass` composition.
 * Use `Rc` to manage error handler.
 Don't optimize wrong code.
+* Parallelized conversion with Rayon.

 ## Reference